katjaweb/running-assistant-rag/README.md

 - Recent Conversations: Displays a list of recent user queries filtered by relevance.
 - Feedback Statistics: Shows aggregated counts of positive and negative feedback for ongoing evaluation.

-**Conversation & Feedback Database Module:** The module `app/db.py` provides utility functions for managing conversation and feedback data in a PostgreSQL database for the Running Assistant application.
-It enables schema initialization, saving of user interactions, and retrieval of stored data for analysis or monitoring.

-- Initializes the database schema with conversations and feedback tables.
-- Saves structured user conversation data along with token usage, costs, and evaluation metadata.
-- Stores user feedback linked to specific conversations.
-- Retrieves recent conversations and aggregates feedback statistics.

-This module is used as part of a larger application pipeline, such as during the Qdrant indexing process or inside the Streamlit frontend.

 **Monitoring:** To support the automated evaluation of RAG responses and improve the system's transparency and effectiveness, a comprehensive monitoring workflow has been implemented.
 During each user interaction, the following metadata is logged:

 - The user's question and the generated answer